pywbem/pywbemtools/docs/settingsandconfiguration.rst

 command  `prog-name` returns the correct completion script text specific for that shell as the call return value.

-The ``eval`` completes the initialization by making the COMPLETE script returned from the bash call to the pywbemtool command available within the current shell.
+The ``eval``  placed into the shell startup script completes the initialization by making the script returned from the shell call to the pywbemtools command available within the current shell instantiation.

-The pywbemtools commands must be public for this initialization.Note also that the tab-completion script is created each time the shell is initialized
+The pywbemtools commands must be public for this initialization to work.
+The tab-completion script is created each time the shell is initialized and is in the user root directory.

-Table table:ref:`tab-complete-eval-statement` defines an ``eval`` statement for the shells that pywbemcli/pywbemlistener support for tab-completion that should be added to a shell startup file defined in the table, for example:
+:ref: `Shell activate command eval statement` defines a shell ``eval`` statement for the shells that pywbemcli/pywbemlistener support for tab-completion.
+These should be added to a shell startup file defined in the table to activate shell tab-completion of that particular shell, and each of the pywbemtools commands.
+For example:

 .. code-block:: text

-    # example for tab-completion activation and bash shell, These lines
+    # Example for tab-completion activation and bash shell, These lines
-    # are be inserted into bash initialization (.bashrc)
+    # are be inserted into bash initialization (ec. .bashrc) to activate both
+    # pywbemcli and pywbemlistener where both are publicly available.
-    eval "$(_PYWBEMCLI>_COMPLETE=bash_source pywbemcli)"
+    eval "$(_PYWBEMCLI_COMPLETE=bash_source pywbemcli)"
     eval "$(_PYWBEMLISTENER_COMPLETE=bash_source pywbemlistener)"

-.. table:: Eval statement and proposed startup shell startup  eval command to use for several shells
+.. table: Shell activate command eval statement

   ======  =======================================  =========================================================
   Shell   File to insert eval statement            Eval command